 A good lead generation website will include key landing pages that are an integral piece in the marketing machine.
 Modern brands need to be strategically architected as part of a well-planned and executed digital marketing strategy to provide the desired return on investment for clients.

 To help our clients achieve this, we have nailed down five questions we ask each client to ensure their new website is well-positioned from day one to drive new leads, opportunities, and ultimately conversions.
 We work to ensure their inbound marketing best practices are working in symphony with their overall business growth objectives.

-As you consider your next website redesign, ask yourself these five questions.
+As you consider your next website redesign, ask yourself these five questions when designing your website.